 This is where the final smoothed red curve covering the orange area beneath comes in.
 This curve is NOT LINKED TO YOUR TRIMPs.
-In fact it’s not really linked to anything else on the graph.
-Instead it is linked to your race day (and a few other variables you don’t need to know).
+In fact, it’s not really linked to anything else on the graph.
+Instead, it is linked to your race day (and a few other variables you don’t need to know).
 Basically on the day when your brown TRIMP bar points to the very azimuth of the curve THAT is your most effective training day up until that day you can see that the effectiveness of your training gradually gets more and more.
-After that day the effectiveness of what you day tails off very quickly.
+After that day the effectiveness of what you did tails off very quickly.
 So the peak period is when this curve is at its highest.
 No holidays here just lots of quality sessions.

-So in your peak period you are stronger from all your previous training AND it will have the most effect on your race day.
+So in your peak period, you are stronger from all your previous training AND it will have the most effect on your race day.
 The graphs all show it.
 Pay very close attention to all of that.

 So that’s it.

 All we come to now is the taper.
 Your effort (red line) falls as your TRIMPs fall.
-But you still do enough to keep your fitness as high as possible (blue line) while your green line rises to race winning potential glory.
+But you still do enough to keep your fitness as high as possible (blue line) while your green line rises to race-winning potential glory.
 Because your fitness is a long term moving average it takes a while to decline so this is (sort of) why you try to keep it up with shorter intense sessions.
 These shorter intense sessions also do not tire you out too much so your red line (fatigue) starts to come down very quickly.
 This is precisely what you want.
 The net effect (the green line) rises quickly in your taper (or it should do) and you want to get that as high as you can for race day.
 Future Green line = race readiness.

 You will see that I put in MUCH too much effort late in my training in an effort to get my running back (after the injury was fixed).
 This had the problem that I did not taper properly.
 Therefore I was fatigued going into my race (only slightly positive TSB).
-Unfortunately you see my race readiness (TSB) peaking at 30 (actually TSB=40 a few days later) which is the highest it has ever been for me.
-Unfortunately that is 2 weeks AFTER my race.
+Unfortunately, you see my race readiness (TSB) peaking at 30 (actually TSB=40 a few days later) which is the highest it has ever been for me.
+Unfortunately, that is 2 weeks AFTER my race.
 Oh dear.
 I’ll just have to focus on a few Time Trials and 5K run PBs.

-I don’t think training load works well for the details your taper.
+I don’t think training load works well for the details of your taper.
 It does help a bit though.
 Essentially it tells you to do nothing for 2 weeks and top coaches will say that doing nothing is plain wrong.
-However as you are doing whatever you do in your taper I would recommend looking VERY closely at your TSB and forecast TSB for race day.
+However, as you are doing whatever you do in your taper I would recommend looking VERY closely at your TSB and forecast TSB for race day.

 TIP: Don’t let you CTL (fitness) fall by more than 10% in your taper.
 But it MUST fall for you to recover and hence for you to be able to use your fitness effectively.